rapid7/insightconnect-plugins/plugins/proofpoint_tap/help.md

 # Version History

+* 3.1.2 - Fix invalid type for `blacklisted` in `evidence_type` custom output | Add a conversion to a boolean for `blacklisted` returned as an integer in Fetch Forensics action
 * 3.1.1 - Fix decoding URLs with quotable encoding in URL Decode action
 * 3.1.0 - Add new action Fetch Forensics
 * 3.0.0 - Add `all` value to Threat Type and Threat Status inputs in Get Blocked Clicks, Get Permitted Clicks, Get Blocked Messages, Get Delivered Threats, Get All Threats actions